ctx/ws-session/README.md

 application support
 -------------------
 Searching for tests.
+Create a new file lib/wm/exampleapp.sh with the functions:

 ```bash
 # open exampleapp from data folder, lockfiles and state should be stored in the temporary folder.